httpwg/http-extensions/writeups/digest.md

     reviewers encounter][6].
 Do any such issues remain that would merit specific attention from subsequent reviews?

+    _The Working Group believes that the relevant listed issues have been addressed._

 11. What type of RFC publication is being requested on the IETF stream (Best Current Practice, Proposed Standard, Internet Standard, Informational,